-Some medical applications like cancer treatment require a re-positioning of the patient to a previously defined position.
-ToF cameras have been used to solve the problem by segmentation of the patient body and a rigid 3D-3D surface registration.
-Tests with human persons yielded registration errors in the millimeter range [ASPH08].
+Some medical applications such as cancer treatment require a re-positioning of the patient to a previously defined position.
+ToF cameras have been used to solve this problem by segmentation of the patient body and a rigid 3D-3D surface registration.
+The resulting registration errors are in the millimeter range (2,8 mm for translations and 0,28 degrees for rotations of a human body) [SAPH09].